ShannaChang/FiveInRow/README.md

       1  2  3  4  5  6  7  8  9  10 11 12 13 14 15
    ```

-   Any player get a sequesnce of five stone will win the game.
+   Any player get a sequesnce of five stone first will win the game.

    ```
       1  2  3  4  5  6  7  8  9  10 11 12 13 14 15